Rosh Hashana's Sacred Bread Offers Meaning In Many Shapes And Sizes

 Challah is a rich, eggy bread baked every week for the Jewish sabbath, or shabbat.
 But for Rosh Hashana, the Jewish New Year that starts tomorrow at sundown, it gets a few tweaks.
 There's a little extra honey or sugar, for a sweet new year.
 And instead of the usual long braid, it's round.

-Mimi Wilhelm, who bakes challah for her family every week, teaches a challah-making class through Chabad Oregon.
-"The reason that we do the round challah, versus the braids, for Rosh Hashana, is because the year is round, it represents that idea.
+Mimi Wilhelm, who bakes challah for her family every week, teaches a challah-making class through .
+"The reason that we do the round challah, versus the braids, for Rosh Hashana, is because the year is round, [so] it represents that idea.
 This looks like a crown, for crowning God as king on Rosh Hashana."

 There are also traditional challahs shaped like ladders, keys and birds.
 Like the round Rosh Hashana challah, many of these shapes have symbolic meaning.
 They echo Bible verses or represent things you want to get in the new year.

-Note: Editor's Note: This post was originally published on Sept.
-15, 2012.